ecadlabs/taquito/docs/global_constant.md

 - Alice wants to originate a contract, but its code is so large that it does not fit the Tezos size limit for contracts.
 - Alice registers a chosen expression from her contract to the global table of constants by sending a `register_global_constant` operation to the node.
-- The precedent operation returns the index of the registered constant, which correspond to the hash of the expression (Blake2b hash + Base58 encode + prefix expr)
+- The precedent operation returns the index of the registered constant, which corresponds to the hash of the expression (Blake2b hash + Base58 encode + prefix expr)
 - Alice replaces the newly registered expression in the code of her contract with the primitive `constant` and the corresponding hash.
-- Alice can now originate her contract has its size has been compressed.
+- Alice can now originate her contract, as its size has been compressed.

 ## How to register a global constant with Taquito?

 ### Contract API

 A `registerGlobalConstant` method is available on the `ContractProvider` class.
 A `value` representing the Micheline expression to register in its JSON format is minimally required as a parameter.
-The `registerGlobalConstant` method returns an instance of `RegisterGlobalConstantOperation` containing a `globalAddress` member that corresponds to the index(hash) of the newly registered constant.
+The `registerGlobalConstant` method returns an instance of `RegisterGlobalConstantOperation` containing a `globalConstantHash` member that corresponds to the index(hash) of the newly registered constant.

 *Note that an expression can only be registered once and will result in an error from the node if trying to register the same constant multiple times.*

-*Note that the conversion between Micheline and its JSON format can be achieved using the `@taquito/michel-coded` if needed.*
+*Note that the conversion between Micheline and its JSON format can be achieved using the `@taquito/michel-codec` if needed.*

 **Here is a simple example:**